 A vegetable cutlet is a healthy option for an evening snack.
-I always make this as an after school snack for my children.
-If you serve it with mint-coriander chutney and tomato sauce, children love it the most.
-From a health-conscious perspective, it is a super snack, I should say, because it's packed with a variety of vegetables, spices, and tomatos.
-Believe me, it tastes yummy.
+I often make these cutlets as an afterschool snack for my children, served with mint-coriander chutney and tomato sauce.
+From a health-conscious perspective, these veggie cutlets make a super snack because they're packed with a variety of vegetables, spices, and tomatoes.
+Believe me, they really taste yummy.

 - 1 1/2 cup potato, boiled, mashed

 - 1/2 cup carrot, cut in tiny cubes or finely chopped

 - 1/4 cup pepper (red or green), cut in tiny cubes

 - 1/8 cup beets, finely chopped

 - 1/8 cup green peas, dried peas soaked in water for 6 hours or fresh green peas